MicrosoftDocs/windows-ai-docs/docs/directml/gpu-pytorch-wsl.md

 conda activate directml
 ```

-### Install PyTorch and the PyTorch-DirectML Plugin
+### Install PyTorch and the Torch-DirectML Plugin

 > [!NOTE]
 > The PyTorch-directml package supports only PyTorch 1.13.

-The latest release of PyTorch-DirectML follows a plugin model, meaning you have two packages to install.
+The latest release of Torch-DirectML follows a plugin model, meaning you have two packages to install.
 First, install the pytorch dependencies by running the following commands:

 ```
 conda install numpy pandas tensorboard matplotlib tqdm pyyaml -y